Specialist Certificate in Disaster and Terror Medicine and Health Management

-Developed at the Centre for Integrated Critical Care in consultation with industry, the program draws on the deep knowledge and real-world experience of international experts in the field, including leading emergency physician, Professor George Braitberg AM, who heads up the Centre’s emergency medicine program.
+Developed at the Department of Critical Care in consultation with industry, the program draws on the deep knowledge and real-world experience of international experts in the field, including leading emergency physician, Professor George Braitberg AM, who heads up the department's emergency medicine program.

 It is delivered online with two, two-day face-to-face intensive programs involving practical exercises and simulation activities led by internationally renowned experts.
 The two-day workshops can also be undertaken as standalone, assessment-free programs.

 Please note this course has been approved for 340 CPD hours by the Australasian College of Emergency Medicine (ACEM CPD hours) and the College of Intensive Care Medicine (CICM CPD Accreditation Category 1B: Active or Interactive Self Learning).
 The course can also be claimed towards CPD for the Australian and New Zealand College of Anaesthetists (ANZCA).